-Instead of allowing our credit card to roll over we have a £1000 agreed overdraft facility with our bank and this means we do not pay any fee if we need to dip into this £1000.
+Instead of allowing our credit card to roll over, we have a £1000 agreed overdraft facility with our bank and this means we do not pay any fee if we need to dip into this £1000.
 It is so important to arrange an overdraft if you think you might need it.
-In truth we dip into ours about once a year and it costs us under £1 in interest but if we went into the red and did not have the facility it could cost us up to £80 a month, that is a big difference!
+In truth, we dip into ours about once a year and it costs us under £1 in interest but if we went into the red and did not have the facility it could cost us up to £80 a month, which is a big difference!

 All the best, I hope you find planning your budget an easy and painless job and that your savings start to add up.
 Mich x